laravel/docs/valet.md

 Valet will automatically start its daemon each time your machine boots.
 There is no need to run `valet start` or `valet install` ever again once the initial Valet installation is complete.

-#### Using Another Domain

-By default, Valet serves your projects using the `.test` TLD.
-If you'd like to use another domain, you can do so using the `valet tld tld-name` command.

-For example, if you'd like to use `.app` instead of `.test`, run `valet tld app` and Valet will start serving your projects at `*.app` automatically.

 #### Database

 If you need a database, try MySQL by running `brew install mysql@5.7` on your command line.
 Once MySQL has been installed, you may start it using the `brew services start mysql@5.7` command.
 You can then connect to the database at `127.0.0.1` using the `root` username and an empty string for the password.